rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Prearchive_and_Archive/Accessing_and_Using_the_Prearchive.md

-3. Click Review File Details button OR Click Download All Files to download session (skip 4 and 5 below) and follow directions.
+3. Click **Review File Details** button OR Click **Download All Files** to download session (skip 4 and 5 below) and follow directions.

-4.
-5.
-6.
+4. A window will open with Session information.
+5. Click View Image to display session images.

+### View Dicom Data
+To view DICOM data for a session:

+1. Click the **checkbox for the session**.
+2. Click **Details** button that displays.
+3. Click **Review DICOM Tags** button.
+4. A window will open displaying the DICOM data.